Bexar County Court Plan

 C. Indigence Proceedings:

-b.
-Impeaching direct testimony of accused regarding the accused’s indigence
+2. Impeaching direct testimony of accused regarding the accused’s indigence.

-4. An accused determined to be indigent is presumed to remain indigent for the remainder of the case unless a material change in the accused’s financial circumstances occurs.
-If there is a material change in financial circumstances after a determination of indigeny or nonindigency is made, the defendant, the defendant's counsel, or the attorney representing the state may move for reconsideration of the determination.
-Tex Code of Crim Proc 26.04(p)
+iv.
+An accused determined to be indigent is presumed to remain indigent for the remainder of the case unless a material change in the accused’s financial circumstances

 Minimum Attorney Qualifications